vordgi/robindoc/docs/01-getting-started/04-app-organization/README.md

 ## Organizing Documentation Files

-One of the main advantages of Robindoc is that documentation files can reside in any source—whether they are files outside the current directory or a remote git repository (more about sources on the "[Data Source](../../structure/data-source.md)" page).
+One of the main advantages of Robindoc is that documentation files can reside in any source — whether they are files outside the current directory or a remote git repository (more about sources on the "[Data Source](../../structure/data-source.md)" page).

 Robindoc’s main approach is that you don’t adjust the location of markdown files for Robindoc; instead, Robindoc builds the site from your markdown files.
 In other words, you place files so that they can be read in GitHub, and Robindoc serves as a convenient interface.